phone scam fake

 Photo by Nathan Dumlao on Unsplash

-Usually if you’re a model, own a business, or a blogger and a brand reaches out to you.
-Your fellow creators may have heard of them, and if the brand’s a fake then they should’ve mass contacted a bunch of creators.
+Usually, if you’re a model, own a business, or are a blogger and a brand reaches out to you, your fellow creators may have heard of them.
+If the brand’s a fake then they should’ve mass contacted a bunch of creators.

 I also said that you should contact people who’ve tagged them and hear their experiences.
 It’s a great way to first-hand know if it’s a brand scam or not.